 You will, however, get your fingerprints all over the glossy screen and the aluminum back panel.

-The 5.5-inch 16:9 screen in particular is very smudgy, but it’s much less noticeable when the display is powered on.
+The 5.5-inch 16:9 screen of the Nokia 6.1 in particular is very smudgy, but it’s much less noticeable when the display is powered on.

 It’s a lovely-looking screen, bright and sharp, and while of course it can’t compare to the pixel-packed displays of the top-end devices, it does offer a full HD (1080 x 1920, 403ppi) experience in a much less expensive package.
 As long as you don’t hold it next to a Samsung Galaxy S9, you should be happy.